YoungGun420/CP-AI-PROJECT/README.md

-_# CP-AI-PROJECT
-This is a AI Assistance build by
+This is a AI Assistant (NOAH) build by

 CHIRAG PATIL